Celebrating the new vintage,

 by Yayoi Kusama

-It is with its iconic symbols, that Yayoi Kusama adorns La Grande Dame 2012 case and bottle.
+Yayoi Kusama adorns the La Grande Dame 2012 case and bottle with her iconic symbols.
 The opulent flower symbolizes vital energy, love and celebration of life.

 TWO FASCINATING WOMEN,

 More than 150 years separate Madame Clicquot and Yayoi Kusama, and yet it is almost as many common points that unite their unique and fascinating destinies.